 Interdisciplinary Health PhD Program

-Three emphases: disability, health equity, & psychosocial health
+Three research specializations: disability, health equity, & psychosocial health

 The Interdisciplinary Health (IH) PhD Program at Northern Arizona University is a collaborative effort between the College of Health and Human Services (CHHS) and the College of Social and Behavioral Sciences (SBS).
 It is designed to educate and train the next generation of health researchers, advocates, and educators.
 Graduates from this degree program will be prepared to engage and collaborate with others to investigate and address complex state, regional, national, and global issues pertaining to disabilities, health equity, and psychosocial health.